niklasvincent/ocarina/README.md

 ### Dependencies

-Only uses Python standard libraries.
 Developed using Python 2.7.6.

+See `requirements.txt` for all dependencies or install them all using:

+    $ pip install -r requirements.txt

+#### virtualenv-api

+Used to manage the isolated virtual Python environments for each scheduled script.

+    $ pip install virtualenv-api

+#### Optional: pushnotify

 Optionally [pushnotify](https://pypi.python.org/pypi/pushnotify/0.5.1) is required for push notifications.